Getting Started on Heroku with Ruby

 The Gemfile

-file specifies the dependencies that should be installed with your application.
-You can also use it to determine the version of Ruby that will be used to run your application on Heroku.
+file specifies the dependencies to install with your application.
+It also determines the version of Ruby used to run your application on Heroku.

-When an app is deployed, Heroku reads this file and installs the appropriate Ruby version together with the dependencies using the bundle install
+When an app deploys, Heroku reads this file and installs the appropriate Ruby version and dependencies using the bundle install

 command.

-which will only resolve if you have Postgres installed locally.
-Please install Postgres before you proceed.
+only resolves if you have Postgres installed locally.
+Install Postgres before you proceed.

 $ which psql